QMatSuite/qmatsuite-toolchain/README.md

   - the QMatSuite GUI, which will download and configure the right toolchains
 - This repo focuses on:
   - Building Quantum ESPRESSO (QE) on Linux, macOS, and Windows
-  - Later: building related tools such as Wannier90
+  - Building Wannier90 v3.1.0 on Linux, macOS, and Windows

 ## Layout

 - `toolchains/quantum_espresso/`
   - Platform-specific notes and scripts for QE
 - `toolchains/wannier90/`
-  - Reserved for Wannier90 build scripts (future)
+  - Platform-specific notes and scripts for Wannier90 v3.1.0
 - `docs/`
   - Additional documentation, notes, and design decisions
 - `.github/workflows/`
-  - GitHub Actions CI definitions for QE (and later other tools)
+  - GitHub Actions CI definitions for QE and Wannier90

 ## Status